XerProjects/Xer.Cqrs/README.md

     services.AddSingleton<IProductReadSideRepository, InMemoryProductReadSideRepository>();

     // Register query handlers to the container.
-    // You can use assembly scanners to scan for handlers. services.AddSingleton<IQueryHandler<QueryProductById, Product>, QueryProductByIdHandler>();
+    // Tip: You can use assembly scanners to scan for handlers. services.AddTransient<IQueryHandler<QueryProductById, Product>, QueryProductByIdHandler>();

-    // Register query handler resolver.
-This is resolved by QueryDispatcher. services.AddSingleton<IQueryHandlerResolver>((serviceProvider) =>
+    // Register query dispatcher.
+    services.AddSingleton<IQueryAsyncDispatcher>((serviceProvider) =>
-        // This resolver only resolves sync handlers.
-For async handlers, ContainerQueryAsyncHandlerResolver should be used. new ContainerQueryHandlerResolver(new AspNetCoreServiceProviderAdapter(serviceProvider))
+        // The ContainerQueryHandlerResolver only resolves sync handlers.
+        // For async handlers, ContainerQueryAsyncHandlerResolver should be used. new QueryDispatcher(new ContainerQueryHandlerResolver(new AspNetCoreServiceProviderAdapter(serviceProvider)))
     );

-    // Query dispatcher.
-    services.AddSingleton<IQueryAsyncDispatcher, QueryDispatcher>();
     ...
 }

+// Sync query handler.
 public class QueryProductByIdHandler : IQueryHandler<QueryProductById, Product>
 {
     private readonly IProductReadSideRepository _productRepository;